erichvollenweider/erichvollenweider/README.md

 # 💫 About Me:
 👋 <strong>About Me</strong>
 <br>
-Hi!
-I'm Erich Vollenweider, a passionate Computer Analyst in the making.
-I'm in the final year of my degree, excited about technology, programming, and software development.
-I also have a background in social sciences and humanities, which helps me bring a unique perspective to problem-solving and teamwork.
+Hello!
+I'm Erich Vollenweider, a passionate computer analyst and a graduate in computer science (in progress).
+I'm passionate about technology, programming, and software development.
+I have intermediate English skills and a strong focus on problem-solving and technology.
 <br><br>
 🎯 <strong>What I Do</strong>
 <ul>